glazed vs unglazed tile

 At present, the most popular types of unglazed tiles on the market are polished porcelain tiles, which offer a smooth and glossy surface, and full-body tiles, which are also known as homogenous tiles because the color is the same throughout the tile.

-Both types provide versatile options for various designs and functional needs in residential and commercial areas.
+Both polished porcelain and homogenous tile provide versatile options for various designs and functional needs in residential and commercial areas.

 III.
 Key differences between glazed and unglazed tiles